jeremeamia/super_closure/README.md

 ## Tell Me More!

 It all started way back in the beginning of 2010 when PHP 5.3 was starting to gain traction.
 I wrote a blog post called [Extending PHP 5.3 Closures with Serialization and Reflection][4] on my former employers' blog, [HTMList][5], showing how it can be done.
 Since then I've made a few iterations on the code, and this most recent iteration brings with it a generally more robust solution that takes advantage of the fabulous [nikic/php-parser][6] library.

 ### Features

 * Grants the ability to serialize closures
 * Handles closures with used/inherited/imported variables
-* Handles recursive closures
 * Handles closures that use other closures
 * Handles closures that reference class names in the parameters or body
+* Handles recursive closures (PHP 5.4+ only)
 * Allows you to get the code of a closure
 * Allows you to get the names and values of variables used by a closure
 * Allows you to get an Abstract Syntax Tree (AST) representing the code of a closure